We have three upcoming salons in November.

 Blarney Books + Art, Port Fairy [Saturday 7 July]. #DELETED

 Buck Mulligan’s Whiskey Bar + Bookshop, Northcote [Tuesday 10 July]. #INFLUENCED

 Geelong Library + Heritage Centre, Geelong [Wednesday 11 July] #FIRST

-Five published writers read for ten minutes, to a theme, from their terrible old diaries, woeful poetry, awful short stories, sad abandoned novels or other early works.
+Five published writers read for ten minutes, to a theme, from their terrible old diaries or other juvenilia.
+It can be bad poetry.
+Terrible song lyrics.
+Stories written in childhood.
 No writing to purpose, no editing or revising.
 Events are not recorded, there are no auditions or submissions, and the salons are proving candid, hilarious, rare, unique and special.
 And awkward.
-See posters below for some of the fabulous Australian writers who have read at a BDS so far.
+See posters for some of the fabulous Australian writers who have read at a Bad Diaries Salon so far.
 We are planning more salons for 2018, so stay tuned for announcements here and on FB.
 If you are a published Australian writer and would like to read, if you have gold in diary or early works form, please get in touch via the contact page.
 We will also be looking at running salons with other groups of five: musicians, journos, visual artists, dancers and so on.
 So likewise, if you have some old teen diaries burning a hole in your psyche, please let me know.
-Readers are paid, and events are free.
+Readers are paid, some events are free and some ticketed.

-In the meantime, while you cool your impatient heels, if you can access it, have a listen to a recent chat on TRIPLE RRR, about the Bad Diaries project.
-I’m on about 1:35 hrs in, but do listen to Jennifer Down on first, talking about her residency at Banff, and Morris Gleitzman about becoming the new Australian Children’s Laureate.
+In the meantime, while you cool your impatient heels, if you can access it, have a listen to a chat on TRIPLE RRR, about the Bad Diaries project.
+I’m on about 1:35 hrs in.

 Bad Diaries Salon poster artwork by Robert Lukins, Esq.